-- ✓ Narrow down school application choices.
-You can use Florida Shines, floridashines.org. - ✓ Register for the SAT or ACT if you have not taken either one. - ✓ Talk to your counselor about your plan. - ✓ Best practice is to complete ALL applications by Thanksgiving.
-Do not wait for ACT or SAT scores! - ✓ Attend a College Night SPC scheduled in October. - ✓ Attend a Financial Aid Workshop. - ✓ Complete FAFSA (Free Application for Federal Student Aid) as soon after October 1st as possible. - ✓ Complete the Pinellas Education Foundation online form and apply for all scholarships available. - ✓ Request transcripts by completing a transcript request form.
+✓ Narrow down school application choices.

+- ✓ Register for ACT/SAT or take the PERT at SPC if you have not already done so. - ✓ Talk to your counselor/career counselor about your plan. - ✓ Best practice is to complete ALL applications by Thanksgiving.
+Do not wait for ACT or SAT scores! - ✓ Attend a College Night SPC scheduled in October. - ✓ Attend a Financial Aid Workshop held here at school or within the school district. - ✓ Complete FAFSA (Free Application for Federal Student Aid) as soon after October 1st as possible. - ✓ Complete FFAA (Florida Financial Aid Application) sometime after December 1st. - ✓ Complete the Pinellas Education Foundation online form and apply for all scholarships available. - ✓ Request transcripts by completing a transcript request form.
 Transcripts are free; students can be charged \$2 for official copies.
 If you are applying to a private school, you will need to request an application directly from them and include an official transcript with your application packet. - ✓ Complete hours of pre-approved community service for the Bright Futures Scholarship (Bright Futures scholarships cannot be used for remedial courses.)